The best fashion and beauty deals to shop this Black Friday

 Lingerie from Frederick’s of Hollywood is 60% off.

-Almost everything is 40% off at Fossil with code SNOWGOOD, with Gen 5 smartwatches starting at $149.
+Almost everything is 40% off at Fossil with code SNOWGOOD, with gen-five smartwatches starting at $149.

 Take 25% off sitewide at Frame on chic apparel and accessories.